The fashion among most people has lost its magic

-How can a fashion brand with a fast fashion business claim to be a responsible company?
+How can a fashion brand with a fast fashion strategy claim to be a responsible company?

 Fast fashion, has changed the way we look, wear and buy clothes, hardly any consumers purchase because of quality, durability, protection or weather conditions; they wear it for acceptance and successful living.
 Wearing the same outfit and clothes more than a few times has become a symbol of those down and out.
 In a TV show, a few nights ago a celebrity was asked about her always a fresh style whereof she replied that one of the most important things was never to be seen in media with the alike out outfit twice as it gave a signal to fans and journalist whom she was not hot anymore.
 Her statement has a tremendous impact on teenagers, in particular, young girls.

 Is it possible to make a fundamental change in business strategy and at the same time be a profitable company?
 Fast fashion has over the years led to a decline in garment lifespan; less good quality, the unacceptable working condition in low-cost locations.
 Whereof the increased demand from companies to produce effective, faster and fewer costly force factory owners and government’s willing sacrifice risks health, safety standards and environmental protection.
 The result of this insane race to the bottom of the pyramid is tragic; Bangladesh death toll last year, cotton worker’s sad suicide rate, local pollution, the dead and dry river only touched the surface.
 Are these country’s government, politicians or people to blame or do they, in reality, have the possibility to say no?
 A country depended on international textile production in Bangladesh, approximately 70% of GDP comes from clothing; vulnerable and unfortunately depended makes them willing to accept global brands increasingly demand lower prices, faster delivery, etc. These brands are not known for loyalty and always look at an opportunity for low cost, leaving behind economic chaos and environmental damage